 Pull out Painful Pieces Scenario: You have different components from the monolith you want to extract to microservices.
 For example, there might be painful areas within the monolith that are causing issues when adding new functionality or changing existing functionality.
 The desire is to make it easier to make changes or add new functionality without breaking the system.
 Extract Components and Add Façade from the monolith enables the team to make changes to the system or add new functionality related to these modules while minimizing potential issues with the monolith.
 Sometimes the code is tightly coupled in the monolith.
 One way to approach this problem is to freeze the functionality within the monolith and completely rewrite it using microservices.
-This is known as the Replace as Microservice strategy.
-While doing this you might need to Proxy Monolith Components to Microservices.
+This is known as the Replace as Microservices.
 Usually you cannot tease out or rewrite small pieces from the monolith, so you might start with a larger component or service and then refactor it later (Macro then Micro).